leerikss/barcode-decoder/README.md

 ```
 mvn package appbundle:bundle
 ```
+- The app is being generated into the ls target/barcode-decoder-1.0.0 folder

+## Windows: TODO

 # Eclipse
 If you're using the Eclipse IDE, add the necessary eclipse project files by running